2010 Gillette Fusion ProGlide 500

 The 2010 Gillette Fusion ProGlide 500 Presented by Target was a NASCAR Sprint Cup Series race that was held on June 6, 2010 at Pocono Raceway in Long Pond, Pennsylvania.
-It was the fourteenth race of the 2010 NASCAR Sprint Cup Series season.
+It was the 14th race of the 2010 NASCAR Sprint Cup Series season.
 The event was scheduled to begin at 1 p.m.
 EDT on TNT, but it was delayed by rain to 3:00 p.m.
 It was also broadcast on the radio station Motor Racing Network at 12 p.m.
 EDT.
 The race consisted of 200 laps, 500 miles (804.67 km).

 The race began with Kyle Busch from Joe Gibbs Racing on the pole.
-Throughout the race there were seven different leaders, fourteen lead changes, and eight cautions.
+Throughout the race there were seven different leaders, 14 lead changes, and eight cautions.
 Denny Hamlin, also from Joe Gibbs Racing, won the 2010 Gillette Fusion ProGlide 500.

 Race report

 Practice and qualifying

 Three practice sessions were scheduled before the race, one before qualifying on Friday, June 4, 2010, and two on Saturday, June 5, 2010.
 In the first practice session the quickest five drivers were Jimmie Johnson, Juan Pablo Montoya, Denny Hamlin, Dale Earnhardt Jr., and A. J. Allmendinger.
 In the second practice, Jimmie Johnson was quickest, while Juan Pablo Montoya, Jeff Burton, Clint Bowyer, and Kyle Busch followed.
 During the final practice session, Jeff Burton was first fastest, Jimmie Johnson second, Denny Hamlin in third, fourth is Jamie McMurray, and Kevin Harvick fifth.

 In qualifying, Kyle Busch won the pole position, while Clint Bowyer, Dale Earnhardt Jr., Kurt Busch, and Denny Hamlin completed the top-five positions.
 There were 45 entries for the race, but only 43 can race which meant that two drivers would not make the race; they were Terry Cook and Ted Musgrave.